lorenzotomada/NS_continuation/tutorial.md

-# Formal problem statement
+# A symmetry-breaking bifurcation in a sudden-expansion channel

-The goal of this script is to study a symmetry-breaking bifurcation phenomena caused by the so-called _Coandă effect_ in a sudden-expansion channel.
+The goal of this script is to study a symmetry-breaking bifurcation phenomenon caused by the so-called _Coandă effect_ in a sudden-expansion channel.

 An introduction to the problem, as well as the strategies used to solve it, are presented in the following.